Developer-Autodesk/forge.learning/docs/environment/tools/go.md

 # Tools (Go)

-Install [Go Programming Language](https://golang.org/doc/install) to run your code.
+Download and install the [Go distribution](https://golang.org/doc/install) to run your code.

 Now we need an IDE to write the code.
 There are many options, this tutorial will use [Visual Studio Code](https://code.visualstudio.com/).